 - Do not park or store your bike in dimly lit areas.

-- Engrave or permanently mark your bicycle with an identifying number and record that number with Campus Security.
+- Engrave or permanently mark your bicycle with an identifying number and record that number with Campus Safety.

 - Keep your automobile locked at all times.
 Keep doors locked when traveling alone.